 Tendon status - Severe degeneration of the tendon with likely rupture.

 Clinical findings - Rigid flatfoot with inability to raise up on toes.
 Too many toes sign positive.

 X-ray/MRI - MRI shows tear in tendon.
 X-ray noting abduction of forefoot, collapse of talo-navicular joint

-The posterior tibial tendon is the extension of the posterior tibial muscle that lies deep to the calf.
+The posterior tibial tendon (tibialis posterior) is the extension of the posterior tibial muscle that lies deep to the calf.
 The origin of the posterior tibial muscle is the posterior aspect of both the tibia and fibula and the interosseus membrane.
 The insertion of the posterior tibial muscle is the medial navicular where the tendon divides into nine different insertion site on the bottom of the foot.
 The function of the posterior tibial tendon is to plantarflex the foot at the toe off phase of the gait cycle and to stabilize the medial arch and subtalar joint as the body passes over the foot.

 Causes and contributing factors